 Visiting the workshop was a great chance to meet Maria Tikhomirova — the successor of the dynasty and a celebrated artist in her own right, who told us stories about her parents' lives, their artistic visions and inspirations.
 “My father always used to say that a day without a brush in your hand is like a day without breathing, ”she said.
 “Your talent and fever for creating comes from within, you never paint for anyone else.
 A true artist is one who can see the purpose of things, created by God, and captures the veritas that an ordinary person cannot see.”

-Today, Elena Rastvorova, the official representative of the Tikhomirov family, and her team are preparing for several exhibitions in Moscow, as well as in Japan, China and London, in addition to several other projects to keep the family name and legacy alive.
+Today, Elena Aster, the official representative of the Tikhomirov family, and her team are preparing for several exhibitions in Moscow, as well as China, in addition to several other projects to keep the family name and legacy alive.